Implementing the NAMUR Open Architecture (NOA)

 The first step in DX is therefore often to automate data collection.
 Automating manual data collection requires many add-on sensors.
 These additional sensors include classic measurement like pressure, temperature, level, and flow as well as new “human senses” like acoustic, camera, vibration, and analyzers.
 This includes multi-input sensors.

-In order to reduce total installed cost and installation time, these additional sensors can be wireless and non-intrusive, thereby eliminating the need for cords, signal wires, and I/O cards, as well as cutting, drilling, and welding for the mechanical installation.
+In order to reduce total installed cost and installation time, these additional sensors can be wireless and non-intrusive, thereby eliminating the need for power cords, signal wires, and I/O cards, as well as cutting, drilling, and welding for the mechanical installation.
 Depending on the specific requirements it may be possible to use lower tier accuracy and stability than M+C sensors.
 Housing can be engineered polymer instead of powder coated aluminium or stainless steel.
 Use of intrinsic safety mode of explosion protection instead of flame proof / explosion proof also reduces cost.
 Lower tier, less advanced, diagnostics than for M+C sensors can also be specified.

 Wireless devices are not used for functional safety or process control.
 Wireless devices are ideal for non-real-time measurements like vibration, corrosion, acoustic noise, louver position, and lube oil level etc. for analytics.